ZviRosenfeld/MinMaxSearch/README.md

 Note that even for indeterministic games, the first state will need to be of type IDeterministicState.
 This reflects the fact that algorithm answers the question "what move should I do next?" and this question has no meaning when the next state's outcome depends on a probability.
-If your implementing a game like backgammon, the first state should "know" what the user rolled, so it should be an IDeterministicState.
+If you're implementing a game like backgammon, the first state should "know" what the user rolled, so it should be an IDeterministicState.
 ```csharp
 public interface IDeterministicState : IState
 {